milindhvijay/blog.milindhvijay.com/_posts/2025-12-17-reverse-engineering-uts.md

 **The Process:**

 1. **Predict Step**: Use velocity to forecast where you'll be next (involves non-linear physics).
-The prediction accounts for the actual time delta between readings—if 2 seconds pass and you're moving at 1 m/s, the prediction adjusts accordingly.
+The prediction accounts for the actual time delta between readings.
+If 2 seconds pass and you're moving at 1 m/s, the prediction adjusts accordingly.
    - Walking north at 1 m/s with a 2-second gap?
 Predict you'll be 2 meters north
    - Standing still?
 Velocity decays toward zero over time